darkwizard242/cis_ubuntu_2004/README.md

 - Make changes and run `molecule test` or `molecule converge`.

-**molecule test** command will run the entire suite of configured molecule options.
+**molecule test** command will run the entire suite of configured molecule test sequence.

 **molecule converge** command will only create the vagrant instance and apply all operations defined in the role.